fukurosan/kiwicomponents/docs/css.md

 </div>
 </kiwi-scoped-demo>

-## Colors
+## Colors & tokens

-You can get access to the internal color system of kiwi components and use the colors in your own code.
+You can get access to the internal color & token system of kiwi components and use these parameters in your own code.
 For more information about the color system, check out the theming page.

 Example: